lexibank/tlopo/out/vol3/chapter10.md

 <a id="p-303"></a>

-Three POc terms for apparently superordinate Ficus taxa are reconstructable: &ast;nunuk, &ast;qayawan and &ast;ba[k,g]a.
+Three POc terms for apparently superordinate Ficus taxa are reconstructable: _&ast;nunuk_, _&ast;qayawan_ and _&ast;ba[k,g]a_.

-POc &ast;nunuk denoted either a taxon including all Ficus species known to POc speakers or a taxon including just small freestanding species; it is unclear which.
-The fact that Peekel does not give Tolai nunu as the name for any of the 16 species for which he provides vernacular names implies that it is a generic term for all Ficus.
+POc _&ast;nunuk_ denoted either a taxon including all Ficus species known to POc speakers or a taxon including just small freestanding species; it is unclear which.
+The fact that Peekel does not give Tolai _nunu_ as the name for any of the 16 species for which he provides vernacular names implies that it is a generic term for all Ficus.
 On the other hand, the fact that the more carefully specified glosses other than Lou denote small freestanding species (F. aspera, F. subulata and F. vitiensis) suggests the latter.

-[Mahdi](../references.md#source-Mahdi1999) ([1999](../references.md#source-Mahdi1999)) suggests either that &ast;nunuk reflects the same root as that in POc &ast;[qa]nunu 'shadow' or that some Oceanic terms for Ficus species reflect&ast;[qa]nunu rather than &ast;nunuk, but I see no evidence for either proposal.
+[Mahdi](../references.md#source-Mahdi1999) ([1999](../references.md#source-Mahdi1999)) suggests either that _&ast;nunuk_ reflects the same root as that in POc _&ast;[qa]nunu_ 'shadow' or that some Oceanic terms for Ficus species reflect _&ast;[qa]nunu_ rather than _&ast;nunuk_, but I see no evidence for either proposal.

 <table>
 <tr>